Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Methodology

 \subsection{Training}

 We use the data provided by FloNa \cite{li2024flona}, collected from $67$ Gibson simulation environments.
 Each scene contains $150$, $180$, or $200$ episodes, depending on the scene size, resulting in a total of $20,214$ episodes.
-We sample training data from this dataset, with each sample consisting of five consecutive frames, the current and goal positions, and a floor plan image.
+We sample training data from this dataset, with each sample consisting of a historical observation of five consecutive RGB frames, the agent’s current position, a goal position, a floor plan image, and the corresponding sequence of future waypoints.
+Unlike FloNa \cite{li2024flona}, which densely samples goal positions from future waypoints along the trajectory, we define the goal as the final waypoint of the episode.
+We sample one pair every five frames to avoid overlapping observations across different pairs.
+Consequently, our method is trained on 1.2 million samples, significantly fewer than the 180 million samples used for training Loc-FloDiff.

 To improve the model's robustness to localization noise, we introduce perturbations to both the shortest path $\mathcal{T}_s$ and the ground truth current pose $p_{w}$ during training.
 Specifically, we perturb the shortest path using the following formula: